List of Power Rangers Lightspeed Rescue characters: Impus / Prince Olympius

-Impus, later known as Prince Olympius, is the draconic son of Queen Bansheera and a demon prince.
+Impus, later known as Prince Olympius, is the salamander/European dragon-themed son of Queen Bansheera and a demon prince.
 Initially starting the series in an infant form, he later receives Diabolico's Star Power from Bansheera, evolves into his adult form, and temporarily takes command of the demons.
-Despite his newfound power and developing a rivalry with Carter Grayson however, he proves less adept than Diabolico and loses his position to Loki.
+Despite his newfound power and developing a rivalry with Carter Grayson, Olympius proves less adept than Diabolico and loses his position to Loki.

 Following Bansheera's resurrection, Olympius mounts failed attempts at winning her affection and eliminating Vypra and Loki before they can usurp him as her second-in-command.
 However, the pair resurrect Diabolico, who banishes Olympius to the Shadow World.
 There, he battles its inhabitants to absorb their power and evolve into a more powerful form while Jinxer uses the Rangers' technology to empower him further.
 Upon escaping the Shadow World, Olympius wreaks havoc on Mariner Bay until Angela Fairweather severs his connection to the technology, allowing the Rangers to defeat him and destroy the Star Power.
 Nonetheless, Jinxer nurses Olympius back to health.

 In time, Olympius returns to capture Diabolico before having Bansheera brainwash him.
 The pair subsequently attack the Rangers, but Diabolico breaks free and rebels against Olympius, who kills him before the Rangers kill Olympius in turn.
-Amidst her final battle with the Rangers, Bansheera resurrects Olympius and Diabolico as "super demons", though the Rangers narrowly kill them once more.
+Amidst her final battle with the Rangers, Bansheera resurrects Olympius and Diabolico as "super demons", but they are killed once more by the Rangers.

 Impus is voiced by Brianne Siddall while Olympius is voiced by Michael Forest.

 Queen Bansheera

-Queen Bansheera is a demoness monarch who was initially absent following the demons' release before eventually joining them in an energy form.
+Queen Bansheera is a demoness monarch who was initially absent following the demons' release before eventually joining them in a spiritual energy form.
 Once he attains his adult form, her son, Prince Olympius, and a demon wizard named Spellbinder enact a ceremony to restore her physical form, but the Lightspeed Rangers disrupt their efforts, leading to Bansheera being trapped in a rudimentary, cocoon-like form.

-As the Rangers continue to thwart her forces, she absorbs the demoness Vypra to complete her resurrection so she can kill them herself.
-In pursuit of her goal, she forces Diabolico to kill Loki, transforms Diabolico and Olympius into super demons, and sacrifices them to weaken the Rangers before attempting to open a portal to the Shadow World and free its inhabitants.
-However, Carter Grayson and Diabolico's spirit push her in, whereupon she is mauled by the Shadow World's demons.
+As the Rangers continue to thwart her forces, she absorbs the demoness Vypra to complete her resurrection into a demonic angel/vampire/witch-themed form.
+Bansheera forces Diabolico to kill Loki, transforms Diabolico and Olympius into super demons, and sacrifices them to weaken the Rangers before attempting to open a portal to the Shadow World and free its inhabitants.
+However, Carter Grayson and Diabolico's spirit push her in, whereupon she is attacked by the Shadow World's demons.

 Queen Bansheera is voiced by Diane Salinger.

+Batlings

+The Batlings are the imp/bat-like foot soldiers of Queen Bansheera's group.